Choosing an Assisted Living Community

 Finding the Right Place

 At GSL, we understand and appreciate the time and research that accompanies this big decision.
-With so many options available, finding a solution tailored to your unique needs and goals can be overwhelming.
+With so many assisted living options available, finding a solution tailored to your unique needs and goals can be overwhelming.
 We’re here every step of the way.
 Here are our top 7 features to consider when researching a new community.
 We also encourage you to think about what is important to you and make your own list of criteria.

 - Location, Location, Location!